Land Stewardship Manager

 Property Monitoring & Management (50%)

 • Lead annual compliance activities for Palmer’s portfolio of conserved properties while ensuring adherence to internal policies and industry standards and practices.
-Supervise and oversee summer intern/fellow.
+Supervise and oversee summer intern/fellow and independent contract stewards.

 Conservation Easement Defense (20%)